coshx/spotlight-reports/README.md

 Once all those steps are done, you should be able to go to a sub-account, click Spotlight Reports, and see a list of teachers with published courses.

-## Deployment
-You can deploy this on Heroku pretty easily.
-Just add the contents of `canvas.yml` as environment variables.
-Run the `populate_database` task upon initial deployment and use Heroku Scheduler to run `update_database` each night.